ceejbot/registry-design-patterns/slides.md

 ---

-## [fit] re-imagine publishing a package

----

 ![](/Users/ceej/Dropbox/fun/peter-capaldi/PCapReactionGifs/pointing.gif)

-^ Publication is a series of steps, each of which can either suceed or fail.
+^ re-imagine publishing a package: Publication is a series of steps, each of which can either suceed or fail.
 Failure triggers a rollback & report to the requesting client.

 ---